davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 document.body.innerHTML = markup;
 ```

-You can also embed template literals inside other literals, for example, to create a list out of an array with elements, use a map function:
+We can also embed template literals inside other literals, for example, to create a list out of an array with elements, use a map function:

 ```javascript
 const dogs = [